pavelinux/pavelinux.github.com/_posts/2015-01-25-programming-in-python-approaching-to-number-one.md

 tags: [cycles, while, series, convergence]
 ---
 {% include JB/setup %}
-Here we have some code which shows the use of a *while cycle*:
+Here we use one of the control structures most used on every programming language.
+We are talking about the *while* cycle statement which is used for iteration problems In this post we use the cycle for calculating a *sum* of the form:

 >#!/usr/bin/env python
 ># This program computes a serie of the type